Iqbal Athas: 1998 attack

-In 1997 and '98, Athas wrote a series of articles for the Sunday Times detailing the disappearance of 70,000 mortar shells purchased by the Sri Lankan government from Zimbabwe.
+In 1997 and 1998, Athas wrote a series of articles for The Sunday Times detailing the disappearance of 70,000 mortar shells purchased by the Sri Lankan government from Zimbabwe.
 The shells first appeared to have been hijacked by the rebel group Tamil Tigers, but experts later concluded the communique allegedly from the Tigers had been faked.
 For his reporting, Athas was "verbally and physically attacked by both Government officials and thugs".

-In 1998, Athas wrote another series of articles on irregularities in aircraft purchases by the Air Force.
+In 1998, Athas wrote another series of articles on irregularities in aircraft purchases by the Sri Lanka Air Force.
 That year, a group of armed men entered his home, threatened Athas's wife and seven-year-old daughter, and held an automatic pistol to Athas's head.
 The government then ordered protective security placed around Athas's home, which would remain until 2007.

-In 2002, two Air Force officers were convicted of having participated in the attack, and were sentenced to nine years' imprisonment apiece.
-The judge stated, "'In a democratic country like Sri Lanka, newspapers have a right to expose the corruption of anyone.
+In 2002, two Air Force officers were convicted of having participated in the attack, and were each sentenced to nine years' imprisonment.
+The judge stated, "In a democratic country like Sri Lanka, newspapers have a right to expose the corruption of anyone.
 If crime is used to suppress it, then stern action should be taken."
 Athas praised the verdict, but also called for investigations into unsolved attacks on other journalists.